brunobruck/ebl/_posts/2018-06-22-important-dates.markdown

 #### Contact

-For more information please contact the Organizing Committee at XXXX@iXXXX
+For more information please contact the Organizing Committee at <a href="mailto:EBL2019contact@gmail.com">EBL2019contact@gmail.com</a>.